agarzola/bustime/README.md

 ```bash
 $ npm install bustime
 ```
-_(You probably want to save it as a dependency, but I ain’t the boss of you.)_
+_(You probably want to `--save` it as a dependency, but I ain’t the boss of you.)_

 ## Usage
-Before you require bustime.js, you should create an object with at least your API key and the host.
+Before you require `bustime`, you should create an object with at least your API key and the host.
 This object is then passed as an argument of require, like so:
 ```javascript
 var bustime = require('bustime');